 Like a Will, the Revocable Trust contains instructions about the distribution of your assets when you pass.
-Unlike a Will, the Trust is not part of the public record – so upon your death your assets are distributed privately and without the need for probate.
-The Trust is “revocable” because you may cancel it at any time, or change it in any way you need.
+Unlike a Will, the Trust is not part of the public record.
+Upon your death, your assets are distributed privately and without the need for probate.
+The Trust is “revocable” because you may change it at any time while you are alive and competent.

 - Grantor or Settlor: The person who creates the Trust

 - Trustee: The person responsible for managing the Trust assets.
 This can be you or a person or corporation that you appoint.
 With yourself appointed as the initial Trustee, you hold the title to the Trust assets as the Trustee and manage them just as you did before the Trust was created.
 You would also name one or more successor Trustees in the event of death or disability.

 - Trust Protector: An independent third party or institution given the authority to perform certain duties with regard to a Trust.
 A Trust Protector’s role is to ensure that the wishes of the Trustmaker—the individual who made the trust—are fulfilled, and that the Trust continues to serve the purpose for which it was intended.

 Once a Florida Revocable Trust is set up, does anything else need to be done?

 Yes.
 Simply setting up the Trust isn’t enough.
 To be effective, you must align your assets with the Trust.
 This means that the title to your assets (i.e. bank accounts, stocks, real estate) must be formally transferred to the Trustee of your Trust before the time of your death so that those assets avoid probate.
 You may also designate the Revocable Trust to be the primary or contingent beneficiary of assets such as IRAs and life insurance.

 It’s important to know that many attorneys do not assist with the critical step of aligning your assets or funding a Trust.
 When you work with the Flammia Elder Law Firm, we are available to assist you in making certain that all assets are legally transferred and aligned with the Trust.